bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 Footer: Sitemap, links, credits, etc.

+Please, have a look at one of my recent project called [Reflect](https://reflect-mirror.com/), you can see that this type of structure is quite good.

 #### 8) Using acquisition channels to get visitors

 Forums, social networks, display & social ad, seo, sem, referral program ...
 (19 different existing channels, I will not list them all, you can easily find it on google).